 Obverse:

-The obverse of a coin almost always features a portrait – often of the head of state, such as the Queen Elizabeth II, or in the case of American coinage, the portraits of famous presidents grace the coinage.
+The obverse of a coin almost always features a portrait – often of the head of state, such as King Charles III, or in the case of American coinage, the portraits of famous presidents grace the coinage.
 In Roman times, the Emperor appeared on the coins, which circulated across 3000 miles of Empire, for all to see.
-In the Ancient World, where many Greek Cities were ruled by democracies.

 Reverse: